 Creative Minds Early Learning Society respects and upholds an individual’s right to privacy and the protection of his or her personal information.
 We are committed to collecting, using, and disclosing personal information in compliance with British Columbia’s Personal Information and Protection of Privacy Act (PIPA).
 A complete copy of Creative Minds Early Learning Society’s Privacy Protection Policy is available on request from the Centre Director.

-If you have any questions about the personal information about you being held at Creative Minds Early Learning Centre that cannot be answered by the teachers, please leave a message for the Privacy Officer (Board Director) at firstname.lastname@example.org
+If you have any questions about the personal information about you being held at Creative Minds Early Learning Centre that cannot be answered by the teachers, please leave a message for the Board of Directors at email@example.com

 The Parent Agreement is a signed document that is kept at Creative Minds.
 You will receive a copy of this agreement upon enrolment.